agallifa/binary_pix.counter/README.md

 It was developed in Python 3.7.3.

 INSTRUCTIONS:
 1. Place the three '.py' files and the image that you want to measure in the same directory.
-The image shall be binary (containing only black and white pixels, or zeros and ones).
+The image shall be binary (containing only black and white pixels, or zeros and ones).It works for .PNG and .JPG images.
 2. Open the file called 'MAIN_b_w.py'
 3. Three inputs are to be entered manually: Image name, number of lines, scale.
 Example: